iceland101113/netsuite_api/README.md

 NetsuiteApi::Invoice.new(netsuite_host: "", netsuite_pdf_host: "", account_id: "", consumer_key: "", token: "", token_secret: "", consumer_secret: "")
 ```

+## NetsuiteApi Object Usage

+There are 7 objects could be use: `NetsuiteApi::Invoice`, `NetsuiteApi::CreditMemo`, `NetsuiteApi::Payment`, `NetsuiteApi::Customer`, `NetsuiteApi::Contact`, `NetsuiteApi::Vendor`, `NetsuiteApi::VendorBill`.

+More information about the objects could be found in `lib/netsuite_api`.

+All the objects have method to get record, create data, update data, delete data in NetSuite through Netsuite REST API.

+Following section shows an example of using NetsuiteApi::Invoice.
+The way to use other objects is similar.

 ### Get data

 * Get a specific invoice data.
 ```
 service = NetsuiteApi::Invoice.new
 service.get(netsuite_invoice_id)